|

 Photograph by Marco Secchi on Unsplash.com

-4. Ginger Tea: Period Cramp Tea
+4. Ginger Tea: Tea To Help With Period Cramps

 Ginger is a known anti-inflammatory so it’s no surprise that it also helps relieve menstrual cramps.
-In fact it was as effective as a nonsteroidal anti-inflammatory drug (NSAID) for reducing period pain.
+In fact it was as effective as a non-steroidal anti-inflammatory drug (NSAID) for reducing period pain.
+Another study found that ginger can also help with reducing your period flow.
+Similar to hibiscus tea, ginger can also help regulate your period by balancing your hormones.

 Simply drink it two to three times a day during your period for best results.
 You have to try it for at least three consecutive menstrual cycles (that’s how long the study was).